Inspections, Compliance, Enforcement, and Criminal Investigations

 Report all recall audit checks on form FDA 3177, Recall Audit Check Report.
 See Exhibit 7-12A for a copy of the report and Exhibit 7-12 for the audit check report instructions.

-OE/DCMO is responsible for maintaining contacts and notifying headquarters organizations about significant recalls.
-These include the Center Recall Unit, Division of Federal State Relations (DFSR), Office of International Programs, Media Relations Staff in the Office of Public Affairs, and the Division of Compliance Information and Quality Assurance (DCIQA) in the Office of Enforcement.
-In emergency recall situations, DCMO will keep FDA’s Emergency Operations center apprised of recall status.
-DCMO advises the USDA, DOD, and other federal government agencies of recalls in which they are involved.
-DCMO also advises government officials in Canada and Mexico of recalls, in accordance with existing MOU’s and CUMCIG (Canada-United States-Mexico-Compliance Information Group).
+OEIO/DE is responsible for maintaining contacts and notifying headquarters organizations about significant recalls.
+These include the Center Recall Unit, Office of Partnerships (OP), Office of International Programs, Media Relations Staff in the Office of Public Affairs, and the Compliance Systems/Enforcement Systems Branch in the Office of Enforcement and Import Operations.
+In emergency recall situations, DE will keep FDA’s Emergency Operations center apprised of recall status.
+DE advises the USDA, DOD, and other federal government agencies of recalls in which they are involved.
+DE also advises government officials in Canada and Mexico of recalls, in accordance with existing MOU’s and CUMCIG (Canada-United States-Mexico-Compliance Information Group).

 Notification of State and Local Officials